rahul-joy/URL-Text-Enrypted-Decrypted-System/README.md

 # URL Text Enrypted-Decrypted System
- It is a cipher text encrypted and decrypted system by Shell
+ It is a cipher text encrypt and decrypt system by Shell